basho/spark-riak-connector/README.md

 Spark Riak Connector allows you to expose the data stored in Riak buckets as Spark RDDs as well as to output data from Spark RDDs into Riak buckets.

 ### Compatibility
-* Compatible with Riak version 2.0 or higher
+* Compatible with BDP 1.0
 * Compatible with Apache Spark 1.4 or higher
 * Compatible with Scala 2.10
 * Compatible with Java 8